 Chop the cold butter into pieces, mix them in a food processor, as I do not have one I used my spatula ( a hard one ) and mixed them as much as possible, you can even use your hands and flour resembles like crumbles to this dough start adding cold water I started of with 1/4 cup and then started adding tbsp of cold water until the flour became a dough!.
 Do not handle the dough too much.

-place this dough in a plastic wrap and chill it again in your fridge for at least an hour, so the butter firms up again. ( you can even keep it overnight )
+Place this dough in a plastic wrap and chill it again in your fridge for at least an hour, so the butter firms up again. ( you can even keep it overnight )

 After an hour or so, take it out, I used a cling film, I first spread it on my table top then placed this firmed up dough on top of it placed an other cling film covering it, so I won’t be touching the dough, and rolled it thin as I needed an 9 inch crust, I had to take them out of the cling film as it was not big enough and rolled them again a bit more from the middle rolling it around for an even base.
 Or you can lightly flour the surface and roll out the crust, as I did not want to add more flour I made it this way.

+Butter the tart case thoroughly, Sprinkle some corn meal on the base.
 Lift the dough carefully and place it on the tart case and press them completely and trim of the edges if any.

 Prick the base with a fork this makes the dough not puffing up then place a baking sheet and put some baking beans ( or Rice ) on top of them, then put it back into the fridge for an other half an hour to firm the butter again or until you make the filling.